 Or Ellie Weisel, who I never got a weird feeling from (though I’ve not read much of his work).
 He groped a teenager.

 I could go on about that time Jonathan Safran Foer was rumored to have left his wife for Natalie Portman, who was very confused and happily married.
-And then there was Moby’s portrayal of her (Moby is not an author, but I include him here because he has published books).
+And then there was Moby’s portrayal of Portman (Moby is not an author of fiction, but I include him here because he has written memoirs).
 It just feels bottomless.
 I am tired.

 Male literary giants being unable to write women is such a fucking cliche at this point it’s hard to even find something to say about it that’s not been sad.
 It’s bad.
 Literary men unable to write female pleasure is behind a lot of the bad sex in fiction award nominees’ badness.
 The inability to inhabit a woman as a person, as a body in space, goes from shitty-but-almost-tolerable to absurd in sex scenes.